Online Moisture monitoring & drying solutions for oil insulated transformers

 • 1c9704dd128c2553c490b3238d52f0b5.png

-Within that year the water content in paper went from 5% to about 3% (much more acceptable level).
-We can also see that during the second year of operation the PPM values of inflow and outflow were almost matching which is a sign of water saturation in the Transec unit.
+Within that year, the water content in the paper went from 5% to about 3% (a much more acceptable level).
+We can also see that the PPM values of inflow and outflow during the second year of operation were almost matching, which is a sign of water saturation in the Transec unit.
 This is confirmed by the water content increasing again to 4% at the end of the second year.
-The saturated TRANSEC extraction cylinders are then replaced by new ones in order to restart the filtering process.
+New ones then replace the saturated TRANSEC extraction cylinders to restart the filtering process.

 They had extracted about 12 litres of water from that transformer within 1 year.